Optimism-Educators/TechInterviewMaster/Interview/Python/Solutions/140+ Basic Python Programs/Program 120/README.md

 2. The function will return the total accumulated value at the end of the term, rounded to the nearest cent.

 ---

-Let me know if you'd like this in `.md` format or included with any other files!